rbmehta9/Practice/ProximitySearchSolution/ReadMe.txt

 1.The search will ignore case
 2.The search will ignore extra spacing
 3.Filename must have an extension txt
-4.Filename must reside in the same folder as executable (I have it in bin\Debug folder) 5.special charecters next to a word will be a different word eg. bells is different from "bells," 6.keywords cannot be repeated in the input parameters
+4.special charecters next to a word will be a different word eg. bells is different from "bells," 5.keywords cannot be repeated in the input parameters

+Steps:

 Explanation: